Why raising awareness is important

 3. Work with other stakeholders to strengthen the collective voice calling for governments to celebrate the day.

 Don’t limit your advocacy with governments to just World Hepatitis Day, this needs to be ongoing.
 Try to identify and create a group of champions within parliament/government.
+As a starting point you may want to see if any members of parliament are part of the UNITE network.
 You can educate them on hepatitis and use them to raise awareness with their colleagues and more broadly.
 They have the potential to make great impact.
 You can also look at partnering with them on other initiatives too.
 Hepatitis testing weeks or awareness months, such as those in Europe and the USA, and NOhep campaigns are good opportunities for partnership.